guidobouman/thesis/Documents/GraduationPlan/Competency overview.markdown

 To help increase my productivity I'm using "Concentrate" which is a OS X desktop app that allows you to apply the pomodoro technique.
 For a short amount of time (30 minutes usually) the app can close applications, block websites or perform nearly any other task to boost your productivity.
 When done you're allowed a five minute break before starting a new session.
 By applying this throughout the day I want to increase my productivity and minimise procrastination.

+Because we're working as a duo, we have the unique chance to do peer reflections throughout and after the project.
+I think this will help us get new insights we wouldn't have noticed by ourselves.

 ##### Jelle
 The problem with justifying my growth process is I’m not good in maintaining the documentation.
 I need to work on this by starting straightaway.
 I’m thinking of doing multiple phases of reflection.
 First write down my expectations and goals of the project.
 Then write a part about turning points and troubles of the project and conclude with a conclusion if I made my goals, met any troubles and would be do’s and don’t for the next time.